18F/unit-testing-node/_pages/components/rule.md

 and
 [`solutions/01-rule/test/rule-test.js`]({{ site.baseurl }}/solutions/01-rule/test/rule-test.js).

-You may wish to `git commit` your work to your local repo at this point.
-After doing so, try copying the `rule.js` file from `solutions/01-rule/lib` into `exercises/lib` to see if it passes the test you wrote.
+At this point, you may wish to `git commit` your work to your local repo.
+After doing so, copy the `rule.js` file from `solutions/01-rule/lib` into `exercises/lib` to see if it passes the test you wrote.
 Then run `git reset --hard HEAD` and copy the test files instead to see if your implementation passes.
+If a test case fails, review the section of this chapter pertaining to the failing test case, then try to update your code to make the test pass.